coreinfrastructure/best-practices-badge/doc/security.md

 In particular, the
 [ankane/secure_rails](https://github.com/ankane/secure_rails) guide
 has some interesting tips.
-Most of them were were already doing, but an especially important tip was to
+Most of them were were already doing, but an especially interesting tip was to
 "Prevent host header injection - add the following to config/environments/production.rb":